 Welcome to the Computer Science department and UIC!

 Congratulations on your acceptance to our department.
-We are excited at the prospect of having you join us in the upcoming term.
-As you know, admission to our department is very competitive; you are among the few handpicked candidates that we have chosen to join our academic family.
+As you know, admission to our department is very competitive; you are among the select candidates that we have chosen to join our academic family.

 Our proximity to the heart of downtown Chicago offers numerous cultural, architecture and entertainment activities, many of which are free.
 More importantly, the city also provides important employment opportunities.
 Our department has contacts with both local and national companies to help ensure our graduates obtain the experience needed to succeed.